Virtual Workout Room (VWR) is coming soon!

 Invisible Disabilities and the Challenges of Post-Secondary Education: A Hidden Struggle

-It’s a reality that 1 in 4 people live with an invisible disorder, many of which have a significant impact on their ability to pursue education, employment, and other life goals.
-Invisible disabilities, ranging from mental health conditions to chronic pain and learning disabilities, can create substantial barriers, especially when it comes to post-secondary education.
-For many youth, these challenges can make navigating the transition from high school to higher education difficult—often without others even knowing they’re struggling.
+It’s a reality that 1 in 4 people live with invisible disabilities, many of which significantly impact their ability to pursue post-secondary education, employment, and other life goals.
+Invisible disabilities, which encompass mental health conditions, chronic pain, and learning disabilities, can create substantial barriers, particularly when it comes to higher education.
+For many youth, these challenges can complicate the transition from high school to post-secondary education, often without others even realizing they’re struggling.

 Disability Prevalence Among Youth

-Among young people aged 15 to 24, the most common disabilities are:
+Among young people aged 15 to 24, the most common disabilities include various invisible disabilities, with mental health-related disabilities at 13.6%, learning disabilities at 9.2%, and pain-related disabilities at 6.7%.

-The prevalence of mental health disorders among youth has been steadily rising.
-Between 2017 and 2022, mental health-related disabilities among youth increased by 6 percentage points.
-This increase was especially pronounced among young women, where the rate rose by 9 percentage points over the same period.
+The prevalence of mental health disorders among youth has been steadily rising, particularly affecting those in post-secondary education.
+Between 2017 and 2022, mental health-related disabilities among youth increased by 6 percentage points, with young women experiencing a notable rise of 9 percentage points over the same period.
 These trends reflect a growing crisis in youth mental health, which has been further exacerbated by the challenges posed by the COVID-19 pandemic.

 The Invisible Impact of Mental Health on Education

-Mental health-related disabilities—such as anxiety, depression, and stress disorders—are often invisible.
+Mental health-related disabilities—such as anxiety, depression, and stress disorders—are often considered invisible disabilities.
 This means that they’re not immediately obvious to teachers, peers, or even family members.
-Yet they can significantly affect a young person’s ability to succeed in a post-secondary setting.
+Yet, they can significantly affect a young person’s ability to succeed in post-secondary education.
 The pressure of balancing coursework, social expectations, and future career plans can be overwhelming for many students, especially those already struggling with mental health challenges.

 Youth with invisible disabilities often face unique difficulties when trying to access higher education, particularly in environments that are not equipped to provide the support they need.
 Unlike more visible disabilities, mental health struggles are frequently misunderstood, leading to feelings of isolation and increased stress.
 In some cases, students may not even feel comfortable disclosing their condition for fear of stigma or discrimination.